Image of the Ou-Uetsu Shinkansen route

 The current Yamagata Shinkansen "Tsubasa" passes through Itaya Pass, which lies on the border between Fukushima and Yamagata prefectures

-Itaya Pass has long been known as a difficult section of the road, and the current Yamagata Shinkansen line also runs over the steepest gradient of all JR East lines troubles caused by the natural environment .
-Of the Yamagata Shinkansen train cancellations and delays due to rain, snow, collisions with animals, etc., as much as 40% occur between Fukushima Station and Yonezawa Station, which includes Itaya Pass.
+The Itaya Pass has long been known as a difficult section of track, and even the current Yamagata Shinkansenthe steepest gradient on any JR East line,problems caused by the natural environment.
+In fact, 40% of train cancellations and delays on the Yamagata Shinkansen due to rain, snow, collisions with animals, etc., occur between Fukushima Station and Yonezawa Station, including the Itaya Pass.

-Therefore, it is being considered to eliminate the difficult section of Itaya Pass by digging a long tunnel of approximately 23 km.
-The tunnel has the Yonezawa Tunnel .
-The tunnel construction is expected to take approximately 19 years and cost 230 billion yen, but it is expected to reduce the time it takes for the Tsubasa to cross the pass by more than 10 minutes and improve the reliability of train operations.
+Therefore, there are plans to dig a long tunnel of approximately 23 km to eliminate the difficulty of the Itaya Pass.
+The tunnel hasthe Yonezawa Tunnel.
+The tunnel construction is expected to take approximately 19 years and cost 230 billion yen, but it is anticipated that the travel time for the "Tsubasa" train over the pass will be reduced by more than 10 minutes, and the stability of train operations will be improved.

 The Yamagata Prefecture Alliance for the Realization of the Development of the Ou-Uetsu Shinkansen, which is made up of Yamagata Prefecture, local governments along the line, and the business community, sees the construction of the Yonezawa Tunnel as a precursor to the development of the Ou Shinkansen, and hopes to use this to help realize the Ou Shinkansen as soon as possible